EP021: Defining Yourself is a Journey Without a Solid Destination

 Silas wraps up the conversation with one more piece of advice on coming to terms with your true self

-Silas: Yeah, I think it's so exciting to think about, and this kind of ties back to the beginning of our conversation about just like the process of getting to know yourself of like, who you are and what makes you feel fulfilled away from all of that.
-Actually this is my another piece of advice I have: in the effort to get to know yourself is I imagine what I would be like if I was just like the last person on earth and things I still had access to everything I had now, so I still could like use technology and have like art supplies and my music equipment, and that would all work.
-Like, who would I be, what would I look like, what would I do to fulfill my time like what would make me feel satisfied in an existence just with myself?
-And I find that's where you can really get a lot of the answers as to the closest you can come to when you want that like true self is but I think that's also a really great exercise for right now in quarantine, 'cause that's kind of where we're at, but you can still talk other people.
+Silas: Yeah, I think it's so exciting to think about, and this kind of ties back to the beginning of our conversation about the process of getting to know yourself of who you are and what makes you feel fulfilled away from all of that.
+Actually, this is my another piece of advice I have: in the effort to get to know yourself is I imagine what I would be like if I was just like the last person on earth and I still had access to everything I had now, so I still could like use technology and have art supplies and my music equipment, and that would all work.
+Who would I be?
+What would I look like?
+What would I do to fulfill my time?
+What would make me feel satisfied in an existence just with myself?
+And I find that's where you can really get a lot of the answers as to the closest you can come to when you want that true self is but I think that's also a really great exercise for right now in quarantine, because that's kind of where we're at, but you can still talk other people.

-Jessica: But yeah, I know, it's very much true like I had the flu a couple of days ago.
+Jessica: But yeah, I know, it's very much true.
+I had the flu a couple of days ago.
 I got tested for COVID, it was not COVID it was the flu.

 Silas: Oh, good.

-Jessica: I couldn't see anybody like I couldn't see Sean, I couldn't see my parents, I couldn't like see anything and yet, you know, you're forced to sit there with yourself and think because what else is there?
+Jessica: I couldn't see anybody.
+I couldn't see Sean, I couldn't see my parents, I couldn't see anything and yet, you're forced to sit there with yourself and think because what else is there?
 And it's time to wrestle with who you are.
-Yeah.
-And just think like, literally think like, okay, I literally feel like a blessed person, right so, who am I?
+Yeah and just think like, literally think like, okay, I literally feel like a blessed person, right now so, who am I?
 Do I like that person?

-Silas: Yeah, that's a great starting question, you know, just start at "Do I like myself?"
+Silas: Yeah, that's a great starting question, just start at "Do I like myself?"
 An underrated question.
-Self-exploration is really unlike any other emotional experience, you know, it's so intense and it's so honest and so raw, but nothing else is more fulfilling.
+Self-exploration is really unlike any other emotional experience.
+It's so intense and it's so honest and so raw, but nothing else is more fulfilling.